fsantanna/go-ipfs/IPPS.md

 # IPPS: Pub/Sub functionality for IPFS

-Definition for the *Publish-Subscribe Pattern* from Wikipedia:
+The *Publish-Subscribe Pattern*, definition from Wikipedia:

 > In software architecture, *publish–subscribe* is a messaging pattern where
 > senders of messages, called publishers, do not program the messages to be